-Emotionally abusive relationships: how to tell if you’ve been manipulated by a narcissist
+How to tell if you’ve been manipulated by a narcissist

 So what can you do to watch out for this kind of emotional abuse in a friend or lover, a partner or spouse, a child or parent?
 How can you tell when you have been drawn into a manipulative relationship?
 Staying mindful, in the here-and-now, gaining self-awareness so you feel confident and know your own truth.
 Having the foresight to see how it will all end in disaster unless you step back into the light and out of the spell of self-doubt.
-In such manner you can retain your integrity and manage the inevitable conflict into which they wish to engage you in order to try and expose you as the wicked person, the projection they are trying to impose on you.
+In such manner, you can retain your integrity and manage the inevitable conflict into which they wish to engage you in order to try and expose you as the wicked person, the projection they are trying to impose on you.

-6. Narcissists want you for what you can do for them, and will slot you into their lives in order to take most advantage.
+6. Narcissists want you for what you can do for them and will slot you into their lives in order to take most advantage.
 You may find yourself "helping" by entering data, taking photographs, cleaning or cooking as you crave reward, even a morsel of praise.
-On the other hand, if you have a profession, as they often lack the emotional maturity necessary for the hard work essential to acquire such (in their eyes) "high" status.
-Or perhaps they are a professional or business-onwer, but are dissatisfied as they are not where they want to be, they will, by association, be trying to add your solid self-image to their own, bigging-up their false self, creating an impression to others and feeding their persona.
+Such "helping" may escalate exponentially finding yourself financing, bankrolling, stealing and covering up for all their mistakes.
+If you have gained a profession, as a narcissist lacks the emotional maturity necessary for the hard work essential to acquire such (in their eyes) "high" status, or, on the other hand, perhaps they are a professional or business owner, but are dissatisfied, as they are not where they think they "should" be, a narcissist will, by association, be trying to add your solid self-image to their own.
+Creating the desired impression and further feeding their fake persona amplifies their false self.
 So good are they at mimicry, people may even believe that they have the same job as you.
-For example if you are a primary school teacher, they may start to use words and phrases or fake an interest in the education system that lead others to say yours a job that they would also be suited to.
-At that point you know for sure that they are totally jealous and want to be you.
+For example, if you are a primary school teacher, they may start to use words and phrases or pretend to be interested in the education system that leads others to say yours is a job that they would also be suited to.
+At that point, you know for sure that they are totally jealous, and want to be you.

 I am a BACP accredited counsellor and psychotherapist, a CBT practitioner and member of the British Psychological Society.
 Also course lead on the stage 4 BACP accredited counselling diploma.
 My private practice reflects my belief that each of us is unique with the potential for growth and development and can move forward in our own way.